by Steven J. Cary and Michael E. Toliver

 Cecropterus albosuffusa (H. Freeman 1943) Whitewashed Cloudywing (updated February 21, 2024)

 Description.
 Of medium size and in most ways very much like Rocky Mountains Cloudywing, but usually with a wash of pale scales over distal portions of the VHW.
 The hind wing often has the tornus slightly produced in males, like C. bathyllus.
 The fringes are less prominently checkered.
 Males have a costal fold.
 Genitalia are apparently distinct.
 Range and Habitat.
 Northern Mexico, southern AZ, SW Texas into southernmost NM.
 Life History.
 As far as we know, albosuffusa has not been reared but we assume its larval hosts and immature stages are similar to those of rockiensis.
 Flight.
 Individuals that we tentatively identify as albosuffusa are recorded June – August in southern NM.
 Comments.
 In their analysis which determined genetically that this skipper is a species distinct from rockiensis, Zhang et al. (Oct.
 2023) ran genomics on specimens from Arizona, Texas and Mexico, but apparently none from New Mexico.
 Therefore, we have no proof, merely educated speculation, that some of the cloudywings that thrive in southernmost NM are C. albosuffusa.
 Nevertheless, we will proceed as if it is a foregone conclusion.
-BOA includes a “southwestern segregate” (not further defined) and we suspect our populations in desert mountains will fit into that little cubbyhole when data become available.
+BOA includes a “southwestern segregate” (not further defined) and we suspect populations in our desert mountains will fit into that taxonomic cubbyhole when data become available.
 At a minimum, the northern edge of albosuffusa and the southern edge of rockiensis remain to be determined; both are likely to be in southern NM.

 Cecropterus drusius (W. H. Edwards [1884]) Drusius Cloudywing (updated August 5, 2022)

 Description.
 The white fringe on the hindwing is the main feature by which to distinguish Drusius from our other cloudywings.
 In addition, the forewing is more pointed and the dorsal forewing white spots are reduced.
 The ventral surface resembles the Northern Cloudywing, except for the white fringe.
-Drusius is about the size of Northern, and thus is bigger than Dobra (the other Cloudywing that shares its range).
+Drusius is about the size of Northern and thus is bigger than Dobra (the other Cloudywing that shares its range).
 Range and habitat.
 This skipper is resident from Guerrero, Mexico, north into southern Arizona and west Texas; it appears to stray rarely to southwest New Mexico (counties: Hi).
 Look for it in Upper Sonoran Zone canyons, open oak woodlands and grasslands.
 Life history.
 In southeast Arizona, Bailowitz and Brock (1991) reported larvae feeding on Cologania angustifolia (Fabaceae).
 Other legumes are also likely hosts.
 Little is known about this insect’s life cycle or occurrence in New Mexico.
 Flight.
 Our single record, dated August 24, suggests an occasional, weak influx coinciding with the summer rains.

 Spicauda procne (Plötz 1881) Brown Longtail (updated August 6, 2022)

 Description.
 The Brown Longtail is easily separated from Long-tailed Skipper and Dorantes Longtail by its unchecked tan fringes and (in males) the lack of white spots on the forewing upperside.
 Some females have a narrow white postmedian band on the forewing, causing them to be mistaken at times for Spicauda teleus (Hübner).
 It also can be confused with Spicauda simplicius (Stoll), a rare stray to southeast Arizona.
 In some cases, genitalic examination may be needed to confirm identification.
 All are rare or currently unknown (but should be looked for) in New Mexico.
 Range and habitat.
 Our solitary report is from Cottonwood Canyon, Guadalupe Mountains (county: Hi), 23 September 1990, by Kilian Roever.
 Life History.
-Unlike fellow Eudamiines, larvae of this species apparently eat grasses (Poaceae)!
+Unlike fellow Eudamines, larvae of this species apparently eat grasses (Poaceae)!
 For example, Jim Brock (1993, pers. comm.) observed oviposition on Cynodon dactylon in southeast Arizona.
 There is no evidence of reproduction in our area and its occurrence here is too infrequent to support breeding.
 Flight.
 Our single record suggests observers would be most likely to encounter this species during the late summer rains.
 Comments.
 Li, et al. (2019) moved this species from the genus Urbanus.

 Urbanus proteus (Linnaeus 1758) Long-Tailed Skipper (updated August 13, 2022)